 Yes.
 Arriving at a consultation with primary-source documents for each positive equity category saves attorney time and produces a stronger record.
 Our intake walks through which categories apply and what supporting documents to gather.
 An attorney can then assess how each factor weighs in a specific situation.

-5 Positive Factors USCIS Weighs in Discretionary Adjustment of Status After PM-602-0199 — Adjustment Status Navigator
+5 Positive Factors USCIS Weighs in Discretionary Adjustment of Status After PM-602-0199 — Adjustment of Status Navigator